Private Eye: Style

 Private Eye has traditionally lagged other magazines in adopting new typesetting and printing technologies.
-At the start, it was laid out with scissors and paste and typed on three IBM Electric typewriters—italics, pica and elite—lending an amateurish look to the pages.
+At the start, it was laid out with scissors and paste and typed on three IBM Electric typewriters in italics, pica and elite typewriter fonts, lending an amateurish look to the pages.
 For some years after layout tools became available the magazine retained this technique to maintain its look, although the three older typewriters were replaced with an IBM composer.
 Today the magazine is still predominantly in black and white (though the cover and some cartoons inside appear in colour) and there is more text and less white space than is typical for a modern magazine.
 Much of the text is printed in the standard Times New Roman font.
 The former "Colour Section" was printed in black and white like the rest of the magazine: only the content was colourful.